-Nine Ways to Generate Electricity from Renewable Sources
+Ten Ways to Generate Electricity From Renewable Sources

 Over 86 percent of the energy consumed in the United States comes from petroleum, natural gas, or coal.
 Unfortunately, our dependence on these nonrenewable resources could someday lead us straight to our demise.
 Without change, society as whole would be immobilized.
 But why wait for the inevitable when we can enact change now?
 Here are 9 sources of renewable energy that could potentially change how we power our future.